How to Choose the Right Road Cycling Shoes

 A pair of cycling-specific shoes can give a massive boost to your riding performance.
-Using a cycle shoes that clips in to to a pedal rather than using flat pedals and trainers is a much more effective way of delivering power through the pedals, chain and gears to the back wheel.
+Using cycle shoes that clip into a pedal rather than using flat pedals and trainers is a much more effective way of delivering power through the pedals, chain and gears to the back wheel.

 As the interface between your foot and the pedal, you could almost consider a cycling shoe to be part of your bike’s drivetrain – so, like the other elements of the system, the stiffer it is, the smaller the losses through flex will be.
 However, cycling shoes tread a fine line between stiffness and comfort: a shoe must be comfortable or benefits will be lost.

-As long as you find the right shoe for your foot shape, and crucially the right size a good pair of cycling shoes will transfer your pedalling power more effienctly from your food to the pedal as well as boosting your comfort .
+As long as you find the right shoe for your foot shape, and most crucially the right size, a good pair of cycling shoes will transfer your pedalling power more efficiently from your foot to the pedal as well as boost your comfort.

 Let’s take a look at the different types of road cycling shoes, how they work, what they offer and what sort of riding or rider they’re best suited to.